astrologos/Speakeasy-ChatGPT/README.md

 Contributions to the Speakeasy GPT project are welcome.
 If you encounter any issues or have suggestions for improvements, feel free to create an issue or submit a pull request on the GitHub repository.

 ## License
-This code is licensed under Creative Commons Attribution-NonCommercial (CC BY-NC).
-You can use, modify, and distribute this code for non-commercial purposes only, with proper attribution.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This means that you are free to share, copy, and redistribute the work in any medium or format for noncommercial purposes only, provided that you give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 You can find the license here: https://creativecommons.org/licenses/by-nc/2.0/